Human-AI Synergy Supports Collective Creative Search: Method

 \subsection{Experimental conditions}

-We compared four main experimental conditions (Fig. \ref{figure-schematics}E): (1) \textbf{Human Social ($N=50$)}: all rounds were occupied by human participants, with a different participant playing each round; participants could take part in up to 10 games (one per target word), playing only one round per game.
-(2) \textbf{Human Asocial ($N=46$)}: each participant was assigned to a single game and completed all 10 rounds, totaling 100 guesses.
-(3) \textbf{AI-only} (5000 calls to the Google API): all 500 rounds were simulated using Gemini 2.5 Flash.
-AI agents received the same prompt that humans received (``Please enter your one-word guess'') and the same feedback.
-(4) \textbf{Human-AI Hybrid ($N=28$)}: rounds were approximately evenly split between human participants (259 rounds) and Gemini 2.5 Flash agents (241 rounds).
+We compared four main experimental conditions (Fig. \ref{figure-schematics}E): (1) \textbf{Human Social ($N=210$)}: all rounds were occupied by human participants, with a different participant playing each round; participants could take part in up to 10 games (one per target word), playing only one round per game.
+(2) \textbf{Human Asocial ($N=179$)}: each participant was assigned to a single game and completed all 10 rounds, totaling 100 guesses.
+(3) \textbf{AI-only} ($20,000$ calls to the Google API): all $2,000$ rounds were simulated using Gemini 2.5 Flash.
+AI agents independently received the same prompt and feedback as humans participants, including the hint, within-round guessing history, and prompt ``Please enter your one-word guess''.
+(4) \textbf{Human-AI Hybrid} ($N=114$, $10,160$ Google API calls): within each game, each round was randomly assigned to either a human participant or a Gemini 2.5 Flash agent, resulting in an average of 5.1 human and 4.9 AI rounds per game ($SD = 1.54$ and $1.55$, respectively; 1058 human and 1018 AI rounds in total).
+As in the Human Social condition, human participants completed only one round within any given game and participated in 10 games.
 To minimize bias, participants were not informed that any guesses may have been generated by AI agents.